equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 # Lazy Enumerator

-Before I get to the implementation in our `MembershipCollection` Let me first explain is Lazy Enumerable.
+Before I get to the implementation in our `MembershipCollection` Let me first explain what is Lazy Enumerator.

 Our **regular Enumerator** works from left to right, meaning that every other part of the chain (part to the right) is called only after